Black colleges see Kamala Harris as a much-needed champion

 No Black school is among the 100 richest universities.
 The combined endowment of all 101 HBCUs is $3.86 billion, roughly half the size of that of Washington University in St. Louis, a school with fewer than 8,000 students.

-“All of these institutions are grossly underfunded,” said Rep. G.K.
-Butterfield, D-N.C.
+“All of these institutions are grossly underfunded,” said Representative G.K.
+Butterfield, Democrat of North Carolina.
 “What they need more than anything else is a substantial infusion of capital.”

 Harris graduated in 1986 from Howard University in Washington, D.C., one of the largest and wealthiest HBCUs – with enrollment rising to about 10,000 this fall and with an endowment of $692 million.
 It was at Howard where she made her first political run – freshman class representative on a student council.
 Harris also joined the sorority Alpha Kappa Alpha and interned at the U.S. Senate.